SEDoug/vba_script_outlook_extract/README.md

 ![java-code](https://raw.githubusercontent.com/SEDoug/vba_script_outlook_extract/master/img/excel_developer_activeX.PNG)<hr>

 # VBA Script
 a.
-We write the explicit option to keep all variables isolated.<br>
+First, write the explicit option to keep all variables isolated.<br>
 b.
-Next we create all the Outlook objects, integers, strings.<br>
+Next create all the Outlook objects, integers, strings.<br>
 c.
-This will check if Outlook is open.
+Second, is to check if Outlook is open.
 If not, then the script will open a new Outlook application window.<br>
 d.
-We define where we want to extract the attachments and create a Folder to save the attachments.<br>
+Next, define where to extract the attachments, create the folder, and save the attachments.<br>
 e.
-Now we set which Outlook Main mailbox and sub-mail box we are working with.<br>
+Now set which Outlook Main mailbox and sub-mail box to work with.<br>
 f.
-We now set the items object to a specific folder object.<br>
+Next set the items object to a specific folder object.<br>
 g.
-Now we loop through all emails for attachments in the specified mailbox’s.<br>
+Now loop through all emails for attachments in the specified mailbox.<br>
 h.
-As the script finds an attachment, it saves the attachment into the specified folder (d), the loop runs through all emails.<br>
+As the script finds an attachment, it saves the attachment into the specified folder (d), the loop will run through all emails.<br>
 i.
 Finish with setting the objects to nothing after the loop.<br>
 j.
 Script completes with a “Done” message after the loop is finished.<br>